-Oyster sauce is most commonly used to give marinades and sauces a bit of umami flavor and to provide some salt.
-It can also be used as a dipping sauce for Chinese vegetables and meats as well but is usually used sparingly as it is very salty.
+It is most commonly used to give marinades and sauces a bit of umami flavor and to provide some salt.
+It can also be used as a dipping sauce for Chinese vegetables and meats and used as a flavor enhancer in stir-fries as well.

 There is also a vegetarian version of oyster sauce made of mushrooms for anyone looking for a vegetarian alternative.